First Call for Admission Period

 First Call for Admission Period:

-lodging objections to the published preliminary ranking list: July 4, 2022 (according to the schedule published on the Faculty's website)
+lodging appeals to the published preliminary ranking list: July 3, 2023 (according to the schedule published on the Faculty's website)

 enrolment of the admitted applicants :

-July 7, 2022 - moving the list (lowering the bar) for the number of vacancies within the quota for enrolment of budget-financed students (the lists will be published on the website of the Faculty, around 4:00 PM).
-Enrolment of the applicants who have exercised the right to enrol after moving the budget list: on July 8 until 2:00 PM.
+July 6, 2023 - moving the list (lowering the bar) for the number of vacancies within the quota for enrolment of budget-financed students (the lists will be published on the website of the Faculty by 5:00 PM).
+Enrolment of the applicants who have exercised the right to enrol after the shift in the budget list: on July 7 from 8 AM to 2 PM.

-July 8 and 11, 2022 (from 8:00 AM to 1:00 PM) - enrolment of applicants who qualified for enrolment within the quota of self-financing students
+July 7, 2023 (from 8:00 AM to 1:00 PM) - enrolment of applicants who qualified for enrolment within the quota of self-financing students

-July 12 - roll call for self-financing places - filling the quota by publicly rolling out the names of the applicants in the order on the final ranking list.
+July 10 - announcement of available self-financing slots and roll call - filling the quota by publicly rolling out the names of the applicants in the order on the final ranking list.

-July 13 - Enrolment of applicants from the roll call for self-financing places from 8:00 AM to 1:00 PM.
+July 11 - Enrolment of applicants from the roll call for available self-financing slots from 8:00 AM to 1:00 PM.

-July 14 - General roll call of the non-enrolled applicants for enrolment in the remaining vacancies of certain degree programmes.
-On this occasion, it will be possible to enrol the applicants who have not applied for the particular study program in their application, and where there is a vacancy, provided that they have passed the entrance exam.
+July 12 - announcement of available budget-financed and self-financing slots for the General roll call; General roll call of of the non-enrolled applicants for enrolment in the remaining available slots for certain degree programmes.
+On this occasion, it will be possible to enrol the applicants who have not applied for the particular programme in their application, if there is an available slot and provided that they have passed the entrance exam.
 The roll call will be performed according to the order of the applicants on the single general ranking list (non-enroled applicants).

 Note: The schedule and manner of conducting the Roll Call for self-financing students and the General Roll Call for all non-enrolled candidates will be subsequently posted on the Faculty's website!